-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase and improve instruction in the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice; as well as in higher-level structural flexibility of sentences and paragraphs.
+Analysis: In AC 2018-2019, the target was not met, as 117 out of 121 (97%) student projects were judged competent or higher in effective writing.
+Based on the analysis of the results, in AC 2019-2020 action was taken to emphasize the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice, as well as in higher-level structural flexibility of sentences and paragraphs.

-As a result, in AC 2021-2022, the target was not met, with 100 out of 157 (64%) student projects being judged competent-to-strong or higher in effective writing.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met.
+As a result, in AC 2019-2020, the target was not met, with 131 out of 135 (97.04%) student projects being judged competent or higher in effective writing.
+This represents an 0.04% increase from the previous year.
+Increased instruction in effective writing is the reason for this small increase.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase and improve instruction in the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice, as well as in higher-level structural flexibility of sentences and paragraphs.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2019-2020, the target was not met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase and improve instruction in the skills of college-level exposition, as evident in the clarity, precision, fluidity, and aptness of sentence-level grammar, mechanics, and word choice; as well as in higher-level structural flexibility of sentences and paragraphs.